Review · Hair, Skin & Dental

 Main risk

-The 'Cooch Ball' is functionally a weighted silicone kegel ball — much of the $88 is for the course, not the hardware
+The 'Cooch Ball' is almost certainly a generic silicone kegel ball you can buy for $12–$20 on Amazon; the $88 price is almost entirely for the digital course

 Better use case